dzhi/DV-routing-project/README.txt

 - Each router assumes all of its neighbors in file are initially live.
 	DV table can contain nodes before they've been initiated.
 	(not sure if issue or safe to assume all nodes are present unless killed)

+(DONE) When node becomes unreachable, other nodes keep broadcasting and trying to look for it